yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 yarn build:cli --no-minify
 ```

-Use Profiler on generated bundle at `packages/yarnpkg-cli/bundles/yarn.js`.
-Here is example which uses the Node.js built-in profiler:
+Use a profiler on the generated bundle at `packages/yarnpkg-cli/bundles/yarn.js`.
+Here is an example which uses the Node.js built-in profiler:

 ```bash
 YARN_IGNORE_PATH=1 node --prof packages/yarnpkg-cli/bundles/yarn.js